-Joslyn Trowbridge studied democratic theory and innovation and received her Master of Public Policy at the Hertie School of Governance in Berlin, Germany.
+Joslyn Trowbridge received her Master of Public Policy at the Hertie School of Governance in Berlin, Germany, where she studied democratic theory and innovation.
 Her research interests include deliberative democracy as a method of public decision-making, citizen engagement, and opinion-shift through learning and dialogue.
-She garnered significant experience in large-scale citizen dialogue with AmericaSpeaks in Washington, D.C., and collaborated on several projects on global governance, public space, and the social determinants of health at the Hertie School.
+She garnered significant experience in a large-scale citizen dialogue with AmericaSpeaks in Washington, D.C., and collaborated on several projects on global governance, public space, and the social determinants of health at the Hertie School.
 At MASS LBP, Joslyn worked with municipalities and organizations in the health care and climate change sectors.
 Prior to her MPP, she founded and directed a Montreal-based youth program, managed violence-prevention programs for young women at the Girls Action Foundation, and assisted her Member of Parliament in his constituency office.
 She has consulted on youth engagement strategies for Canadian Policy Research Networks, UN Habitat, and the McGill Institute for Gender, Sexuality and Feminist Studies.

 Aaron Ettinger, Project Coordinator (2009-2010)

 Aaron Ettinger is currently an Assistant Professor in the Department of Political Science at Dalhousie University.
 Aaron joined MASS LBP as an intern in November 2008 and joined the staff as project coordinator in February 2009.
 He has worked with Elections Canada, Elections Ontario and the Centre for Elections Studies at the University of Waterloo.
 Aaron holds an MA and a PhD in political studies from Queen's University.